You deployed a Firebase Cloud Function. From the frontend:

 404 Not Found

 But the Firebase Console clearly lists sendEmail under Functions.
-Welcome to the most confusing Cloud Functions error — “visible in console” ≠ “callable from client.”
-The problem is always one of: name / region / deploy state.
+This is the most confusing Cloud Functions failure: “visible in console” does not mean “callable from this client.”
+The cause is almost always one of three things — region, name, or deploy state.

 Common causes